-If beef isn’t your preference, you can always substitute boneless lamb shoulder, spicy Italian sausage or even pork belly.
-For a high-protein vegetarian option, try chickpeas, black beans or quinoa instead of meat.
+If beef isn’t your preference, you can always substitute boneless lamb shoulder, spicy Italian sausage, or even pork belly.
+Try chickpeas, black beans, or quinoa instead of meat for a high-protein vegetarian option.

 4. Classic Meat and Potatoes

-There is absolutely nothing like the smell of a pot roast cooking in the oven and the texture of cheesy sliced potatoes with a slight crisp and tang.
-Classic meat and potato dishes bring instant warmth and comfort to the most dreadful of days and channel instant feelings of being home.
+There is nothing like the smell of a pot roast cooking in the oven and the texture of cheesy sliced potatoes with a slight crisp and tang.
+The classic meat and potato dishes bring instant warmth and comfort to the most dreadful days and channel instant feelings of being home.

-The best part about these dishes is that you either stick to the basics for a quick and easy meal, or you can jazz them up and play around with your favorite flavors and seasonings.
-For example, instead of the classic beef chuck or pork loin, try a rib roast, lamb leg or flat-cut brisket.
-Instead of a simple baked potato, consider roasted red potatoes encrusted with Parmesan cheese, fingerlings drizzled in lemon juice or yellow potatoes au gratin.
-Go easy on the butter and salt and add some colorful vegetables to balance the nutrient content of the whole meal.
+The best part about these comfort foods is that you either stick to the basics for a quick and easy meal or jazz them up and play around with your favorite flavors and seasonings.
+For example, try a rib roast, lamb leg, or flat-cut brisket instead of the classic beef chuck or pork loin.
+Instead of a simple baked potato, consider roasted red potatoes encrusted with Parmesan cheese, fingerlings drizzled in lemon juice, or yellow potatoes au gratin.
+Go easy on the butter and salt, and add some colorful vegetables to balance the nutrient content of the whole meal.

-The “meat” of the meal doesn’t necessarily have to come from an animal, however.
-You can always showcase hearty portabella mushrooms, eggplant, turnips and winter squash.
-Try marinating the main veggies in olive oil and garlic or crusting them with a rub of fennel, black peppercorn and salt.
+The “meat” of the meal doesn’t necessarily have to come from an animal.
+You can always showcase hearty portabella mushrooms, eggplant, turnips, and winter squash.
+Try marinating the main veggies in olive oil and garlic or crusting them with a rub of fennel, black peppercorn, and salt.

-The term “casserole” implies that a dish is cooked slowly in the oven.
-Growing up, you may have been overstuffed with green bean casserole, sweet potato casserole, tuna noodle casserole, shepherd’s pie or lasagna.
-Although these are wonderful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese and breading.
+Growing up, you may have been overstuffed with green beans, sweet potatoes, tuna noodles, shepherd’s pies, or lasagna.
+Although these are beautiful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese, and bread.
+The term “casserole” implies that a dish is simmered in the oven.

-For instance, try substituting thinly sliced zucchini for lasagna noodles and loading up your dish with nutrient-rich greens like broccoli, spinach and kale.
 Although cheese makes any meal taste delicious, you don’t need that much to create a savory, creamy texture.
+For instance, try substituting thinly sliced zucchini for lasagna noodles and loading your dish with nutrient-rich greens like broccoli, spinach, and kale.
 Play around with interesting, more pronounced cheeses and grate them sparingly throughout the layers instead of slathering your meat and veggies with gobs of shredded mozzarella.